ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.md

 2. Test connectivity to the Internet by pinging known addresses on the Internet, for example `ping 8.8.8.8`.
 3. Test connectivity to the IBM Cloud by pinging internal addresses, for example [IBM Cloud private DNS resolver endpoint](/docs/vpc?topic=vpc-service-endpoints-for-vpc#dns-domain-name-system-resolver-endpoints) or [Ubuntu and Debian APT Mirrors](/docs/vpc?topic=vpc-service-endpoints-for-vpc#ubuntu-apt-mirrors).

-   If you did not allow_ssh as described under [Create a firewall rule to allow to SSH into the VM from the Internet](#create_ssh_rules), you can use the following steps instead to access the virtual machine.
+   If you did not allow_ssh as described under [Create a firewall rule to allow to SSH into the VM from the Internet](#vmware-solutions-shared-getting-started-create_ssh_rules), you can use the following steps instead to access the virtual machine.
-    - Navigate to the [{{site.data.keyword.vmwaresolutions_short}} Shared instances](/infrastructure/vmware-solutions/console/instances) page.
+    - Navigate to the [{{site.data.keyword.vmwaresolutions_short}} Shared instances](/infrastructure/vmware-solutions/console/instances/vdc){: external} page.
     - Click on the instance `vmware-tutorial` instance.
     - Click on the **vCloud Director console** button found on the top right of the page.
     - Click on **Virtual Machines**